openenergymonitor/guide/source/setup/esp8266-adapter-emontx.markdown

 ---
 layout: page
-title: Using the EmonTx v3 with the ESP8266 Huzzah WIFI module
+title: Using the emonTx v3 with the ESP8266 Huzzah WIFI module
-description: Using the EmonTx v3 with the ESP8266 Huzzah WIFI module
+description: Using the emonTx v3 with the ESP8266 Huzzah WIFI module
 date: '2017-03-31 14:51'
 sidebar: true
 comments: false